-Following our outdoor lighting ideas, we’ve also prepared a list of indoor lighting ideas for you!
+Following our patio lighting ideas, we’ve also prepared a list of indoor lighting ideas for you!

-Beautiful furniture and a strategic layout are important ingredients of a living room design.
+Beautiful furniture and a strategic layout are key ingredients to interior designs.
 But you know what sets the mood?
 Lighting.

 This is why it’s important to plan your lighting design and consider all the sources of light you’ll need.
 Ahead, we’re spotlighting the best indoor lighting ideas from the web.